hardikkhandal/SmartAgricultureIOT/README.md

 # SmartAgricultureIOT
-A Embedded IOT Project using NODEMCU and Arduino using Serial Port Communication connected to ThingESP and ThingSpeak and uses Whatsapp to take commands to control the sensors using Whatsapp
+A Embedded IOT Project using NODEMCU and Arduino using Serial Port Communication connected to ThingESP and ThingSpeak and uses Whatsapp to take commands to control the sensors using Whatsapp or Telegram.
+All the sensors are connected to Arduino and the data is then sent to NODEMCU.
+The data from NodeMCU is sent to a website made from REACTJS and a OpenAI API is used to suggest the plants and seeds can be grown on that soil after monitoring the data.